AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 * Persons must be displayed to show their index numbers.
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* At least one of the optional fields must be provided, and the new overall value must be different from the old value.
+The command will show an error if no fields are provided or if the provided fields result in no overall change.
 * Existing values will be updated to the input values.
 * If you edit the time slot (`ts/`) or phone number (`p/`), the application will check for scheduling or phone number conflicts, providing specific details if a conflict occurs.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.